yuqi-zhang/atomic-system-containers-quickstart/README.md

 ### Helloworld Container

 This is a test container that, when you `curl localhost:$PORT` ($PORT defaults to 8081, You can change that with --set), it will respond with a "Hi world".
 You can build it directly with: `atomic install --system --name=hello-world --set=PORT=$PORT --set=RECEIVER=$NAME gscrivano/hello-world`

+As of atomic 1.12 you have to start the service manually with `systemctl start hello-world`.

 One can also play around with parameters, such as `--set=RECEIVER=Jerry`, and it will output "Hi Jerry" instead.